sergiomora03/py-hyperpy/docs/source/index.rst

 **Citing PyCaret**\ :

-If you’re citing PyCaret in research or scientific paper, please cite this page as the resource.
-PyCaret’s first stable release 1.0.0 was made publicly available in April 2020.
+If you’re citing HyperPy in research or scientific paper, please cite this page as the resource.
+HyperPy’s first stable release 0.0.5 was made publicly available in October 2021. py-hyperpy.readthedocs.
+HyperPy, October 2021.
+URL https://py-hyperpy.readthedocs.io/en/latest/.
+HyperPy version 0.0.5.

-pycaret.org.
-PyCaret, April 2020.
-URL https://pycaret.org/about.
-PyCaret version 1.0.0.

 A formatted version of the citation would look like this::